Skip to main content

 Shipping MVPs fast, solo, VS Code native, wants the agent to do as much as possible.

 Pick: Cursor.
-Agent mode plus parallel worktrees means you can kick off three feature branches at once and review them like a tech lead.
-Bugbot closes the loop on pull request hygiene.
-Pay the $5/mo premium for the autonomy.
-If your stack fits SWE-1.5 and you're cost sensitive, Windsurf Pro is a reasonable alternative.
+Agent mode plus parallel worktrees means you kick off three feature branches at once and review them like a tech lead.
+Bugbot closes the loop on PR hygiene.
+With Devin Desktop Pro now at $20/mo, the price tie-break that used to favor Windsurf is gone.

 Frontend developer on a product team